-Small white moths, often called lawn moths, are a common sight in lawns and grasses throughout North America.
+Small whitish buff-colored moths, often called lawn moths, are a common sight in lawns and grasses throughout North America.
 The moths themselves don't cause a great deal of damage to grass and other plants, but their larvae do.
 In larval form, these moths are small worms or caterpillars that collectively are called sod webworms.
 These webworms are a common pest in domestic gardens, especially when lawns are stressed with heat and drought.

 Types of Webworms